SSMCD/bluetti2mqtt/bluetti2mqtt/DOCS.md

 ### Required: `ha_config`

-> What fields to configure in Home Assistant - defaults to most fields ("normal")
+> What fields to configure in Home Assistant - defaults to most fields ("normal"), see [here](https://github.com/warhammerkid/bluetti_mqtt#home-assistant-integration).

+> - `normal` - MOST sensors & commands are set up with MQTT discovery.

+> - `none` - MQTT discovery disabled.

+>>> Note - if MQTT discovery was previously enabled, you will need to clear your broker's retained messages to remove the sensor(s).

+> - `advanced` - MORE sensors & commands are set up with MQTT discovery (but not all).

+### Required: `bt_mac`

+> The MAC address(es) of the Bluetti devices.
+Separate multiple addresses with a single space.

 ### Required: `scan`